Crow Country

-Crow Country is a 2024 survival horror game developed and published by SFB Games.
+Crow Country is a 2024 survival horror video game developed and published by SFB Games.
 Set in 1990, the story follows investigator Mara Forest, who travels to the abandoned Crow Country theme park in search of its owner, and uncovers the dark secrets the park hides.
 Gameplay focuses on exploring the park, solving puzzles, and defeating enemies.

 The game was announced in 2023.
 Its visual style and gameplay were designed to be similar to early survival horror titles released for the PlayStation in the 1990s, including Resident Evil and Silent Hill.
 The developers sought to closely emulate the presentation and design philosophy of older games while introducing modern features such as improved controls for movement and aiming, as well as accessibility options.

 Crow Country was released for PlayStation 5, Windows, and Xbox Series X/S in May 2024, with versions for Nintendo Switch and PlayStation 4 following in October.
 The game received generally positive reviews; critics praised its visual design, narrative, and evocation of earlier horror games, but were divided on its combat and puzzles.
 It was a commercial success, selling over 100,000 units within six months of release.